kameerahariru/KoNoHa-Property/README.md

 ### Methodology

-We divide the SOPs into three phases which are:
+We divide the SOPs into four phases which are:

 | Phase 1: PLANNING | Phase 2: DATA PREPARATION | Phase 3: ML MODELLING | Phase 4: DEPLOYMENT |
 | ------------- | ------------- | ------------- | ------------- |